chamie/split-bills-test-task/README.md

 5. Document project folder structure.
 6. Add success message after import.
 7. Error handling for import from file/LS (esp. on schema changes across versions).
+8. Investigate the UX — do we need the Edit/Submit button?
+Looks like we don't.
+Also we need a better highlighting of the current list for the newly-created one, maybe consider adding some flashing-once animation or a fading-out THICCC border?

 # Sample data
 Can be found in [SplitBillsData.json](SplitBillsData.json) file.
 It can be imported using the Import/Export of the app.